Opinion | Clarence Thomas is right. Big Tech will have its day in court, eventually.

 Thomas notes the “stark” disparity between the control exercised by Trump, who blocked a few critics, and that exercised by Twitter, which under its terms of service (it can remove anyone from its platform “at any time for any or no reason”) barred Trump from his then about 89 million followers.
 But what of the Second Circuit’s “intuition” (Thomas’s word) that part of Trump’s Twitter account was a “public forum”?

 Public forums have generally been understood by courts to be “government-controlled spaces.”
 But Thomas notes that “unbridled control” of Trump’s account was “in the hands of a private party.”
 There are, however, doctrines that limit the right of private companies to exclude.
 “Common carriers” that hold themselves open to the public — in transportation (e.g., railroads) and communications (e.g., telegraph companies) have been generally required to serve all comers.
-Also, government can limit the right to exclude companies that are “public accommodations,” although courts disagree about whether this term applies to other than “physical” locations.
+Also, government can limit the right to exclude companies that are “public accommodations,” although courts disagree about what this term applies to other than “physical” locations.
 It is, Thomas believes, “a fair argument” that some digital platforms are sufficiently like common carriers or places of public accommodation to have restricted rights to exclude.

 Thomas thinks the common carrier analogy is especially apt with digital platforms that dominate markets — e.g., Facebook with roughly 3 billion users, Google with about 90 percent market share.
 He is perhaps too certain that the network effects constitute barriers to entry that “entrench” such companies against competitors.
 As with a “communications utility,” Thomas writes, such concentration “gives some digital platforms enormous control over speech.”
 He adds: “Amazon can impose cataclysmic consequences on authors by, among other things, blocking a listing.”
 (Thomas’s judicious reticence precludes his mentioning Amazon’s unexplained and presumptively political and disreputable recent decision to end its streaming of the documentary “Created Equal: Clarence Thomas in His Own Words.”)
 [Jeff Bezos, owner of The Post, is founder and chief executive of Amazon.]